FranciscoKloganB/bookshelf/INSTRUCTIONS.md

 handled on the next layer.
 Which in our case was the `useAsync` hooks `run` function, which also setted its own `{isError, error}`

+At some point, we realized that even tho our discover and other `findAll` type of functionality already provided us with `book` details we were still querying our backend for book details whenever we clicked to see a book, from our reading list, finished boks or discover links.
+To speed time to interaction, we started setting the `queryKey` for a specific book using a new project function `setQueryDataForBook`, which takes a book and manually updates the cash making page loads faster.
+Notice that, we still make the specific book request, but since the data is already available in the cache for that specific, the page does not `Suspense`.
+However, if the returned book data differs from what is in the cache, the cache is invalidated and the page is re-rendered. :)

 ## Background

 Application state management is arguably one of the hardest problems in